fernando-romulo-silva/simple-devhome/README.md

 ### Windows

-For windows just press "Win + R", put the "rundll32.exe sysdm.cpl,EditEnvironmentVariables", and it will run the Environment Variables window immediately, find the "PATH" variable and add a new value, "%DEVELOPMENT%\scripts".
+For windows just press "Win + R", put the "rundll32.exe sysdm.cpl,EditEnvironmentVariables", and it will run the Environment Variables window immediately, find the "PATH" variable and add a new value, "%DEVELOPMENT_HOME%\scripts".

 Open a terminal and check it: